 I had some scrap 3/8″ plywood from a shelf under a table in the old house.
 It was the table on which Clint built his kayak.
 15 years later he still has the kayak, but now he has his own house with his own collection of power tools.
 I borrowed his power miter saw, watched a few youtube tutorials and built a wet painting box for the car that can hold 24 wet 16 x 20 paintings.

 It’s about the size of a large Coleman cooler.
 I spent at least a couple days out in the shop cutting wood and metal, figuring things out…not to mention many trips to Lowes and Home depot buying screws and lengths of aluminum.
 I love making things, especially things that solve a problem.
-No one sells these boxes for artists on road trips.
-I think the reason I like it is because of the inventor gene I inherited from dad.
+No one sells these boxes for artists on road trips, you have to make them.

 I’ve been watching some youtube videos about painters who work outside on 9 x 12 or 12 x 16 inch boards.
 Then they return to the studio and upsize the painting to a larger size more suitable for hanging in a living room.